hikarimusic/VTA/README.md

 ```

 ---
-If you want to use STAR to process the data:
+If you want to use STAR to process the data :
 ```sh
 chmod +x setup_STAR.sh process_STAR.sh
 ```